|GitHub's Arctic Archive|

 And so at GitHub we decided we should do something.
 And to be honest we might have gotten a little carried away ...

-In his preamble Friedman reflects on how engineering knowledge of classical Rome had to be rediscovered in order to build the dome of the Duomo di Firenze.
+In his preamble to the conference audience Friedman reflects on how engineering knowledge of classical Rome had to be rediscovered in order to build the dome of the Duomo di Firenze.
 Eager to win a contest to design this glorious structure, Filippo Brunelleschi unearthed ancient texts from Vitruvius and others.

 While Friedman's example is taken from history, there are perhaps better parallels from fiction.
 Even though GitHub's choice Svalbard is at the opposite extreme to the Utah Desert the scheme puts me in mind of the sci-fi novel "A Canticle for Leibowitz" where in the aftermath of nuclear holocaust a religious order is devoted to preserving for posterity the knowledge that had been contained in books that were burnt, not only in the catastrophe but by those who blamed books for civilization's downfall.
 When the ancient texts known as the Memorabilia are discovered centuries later deciphering them is an almost insurmountable problem.
 In the case of the code stored in the GitHub Archive it will include technical guides to QR decoding, file formats, character encodings, and other critical metadata so that the raw data can be converted back into source code for use by others in the future.